 - While medical insurance coverage rates are expected to increase during 2015, the same cannot be said for dental insurance rates.
-The greatest issue related to dental care is the number of providers caring for pediatric patients and residents insured with Medicaid. - While Lackawanna County and Luzerne County both have similar rates of dental providers when compared to the state (67.2 and 57.1 per 100,000 pop. respectively); There is no measure of dental providers that accept Medicaid.
+The greatest issue related to dental care is the number of providers caring for pediatric patients and residents insured with Medicaid. - While Luzerne County has similar rates of dental providers when compared to the state (57.1 and 59.1 per 100,000 pop. respectively); There is no measure of dental providers that accept Medicaid.
 Furthermore, there are a few dental providers accepting Medicaid; reportedly they are not accepting new patients.
 Also, there is a dental clinic in the service area; however, it is small and can reportedly take up to three months to get an appointment.
-Several free clinics have been expanded in the service area (i.e., The Wright Center, The Leahy Center, etc.) giving hope that dental care is forthcoming for low-income residents. - Dental insurance is often not provided by employers leaving many residents uninsured, which was reflected in survey findings with 15.5% of respondents in Lackawanna County and 10.4% in Luzerne County indicated they did not secure dental services due to a lack of insurance and 12% of respondents in Lackawanna County indicating dental services are not available to them.

-- The CHNA completed in the Geisinger Community Medical Center service areas in 2012 found that: - Medicare and Medicaid patients have experienced difficulties in finding health care providers that treat patients covered under these programs - particularly among dentists, orthodontists and oral surgeons.
+Several free clinics have been expanded in the service area (i.e., The Wright Center, The Leahy Center, etc.) giving hope that dental care is forthcoming for low-income residents. - Dental insurance is often not provided by employers leaving many residents uninsured, which was reflected in survey findings with 1 in 10 respondents in Luzerne County indicating they could not secure dental services due to a lack of insurance. - The CHNA completed in the Geisinger Wyoming Valley Hospital service areas in 2012 found that: - Medicare and Medicaid patients have experienced difficulties in finding health care providers that treat patients covered under these programs - particularly among dentists, orthodontists and oral surgeons.
 Further, for Medicaid patients, there are only a few locations in Pittston, Wilkes-Barre and Mountain Top that will provide care.